Shipping costs and delivery time calculated at checkout

 This porcelain collection is the result of an experimental research into new ways of making clay sculptures.
 The research resulted in a collection of interior objects that combine refined craftsmanship and the fundamental force of gravity.

-The work of designer Ruben Hoogvliet uncovers new ideas about contemporary crafts.
-Driven by experiment, his project the Gravity Collection started with rethinking ceramic crafts.
-Fascinated by liquid clay, he discovered techniques that would allow him to work more spontaneously without the interference of rigid plaster moulds.
+The work of Atelier FIG. uncovers new ideas about contemporary crafts.
+Driven by experiment, their project the Gravity Collection started with rethinking ceramic crafts.
+Fascinated by liquid clay, they discovered techniques that would allow them to work more spontaneously without the interference of rigid plaster moulds.

-During this process he developed an alternative method into an innovative craft.
+During this process they developed an alternative method into an innovative craft.

 This makes the process a continuous back and forth between the natural force and his creative interventions, a fusion of the unexpected and the controllable.
-He refers to the object as nothing more than a `long event’. instead of forcing a shape into the material, he conducts a dialogue with materials and the physical forces to which these materials are subjected.
+They refer to the object as nothing more than a `long event’. instead of forcing a shape into the material, he conducts a dialogue with materials and the physical forces to which these materials are subjected.

 31 x 31 x 21 cm